Domestic, Family and Sexual Violence Support Services

 Male victim-survivors of domestic and family violence are assessed using the Domestic Violence Safety Assessment Tool (DVSAT).
 They can be assessed as either ‘at Threat’ or ‘at Serious Threat’.
 The victim-survivor is then automatically referred into Safer Pathway for support.

-If a victim-survivor is ‘at Threat’, they will be contacted by our Safer Pathways team and provided with information, safety planning and referrals
+If a victim-survivor is ‘at Threat’, they will be contacted by our Safer Pathway team and provided with information, safety planning and referrals

 All victim-survivors identified as ‘at Serious Threat’ are referred to a Safety Action Meeting (SAM), held fortnightly.
 The victim-survivor’s consent to be referred to a SAM is not required.